LinusJacobsson/Strong-Data-Visualization/README.md

 3. Plot the calculated 1RM for different exercises over time.
 4. Calculate the (average) total volume for different training days
 5. Perform linear regession for the 1RM and predict future values.
+6. What percentage of exercises are: barbell/dumbell, cable, machines?